-Participation in group operations
+Participation in group-wide operations

-- 27. An ADI must establish policies and procedures to address risks posed to the ADI from participating in group operations including, but not limited to, sharing premises with other group members, centralising back-office functions or outsourcing services to other group members. - 28.
-Where an ADI participates in group operations, the ADI must: - (a) ensure that those operations do not adversely affect the safety and soundness of the ADI as a stand-alone entity; - (b) be satisfied that any exposures generated are addressed by the ADI's policies and procedures on participating in group operations;
+- 26. An ADI must establish policies and procedures to address risks posed to the ADI from participating in group-wide operations including, but not limited to, sharing premises with other group members, centralising back-office functions or outsourcing services to other group members. - 27.
+Where an ADI participates in group-wide operations, the ADI must: - (a) ensure that these operations do not adversely affect the safety and soundness of the ADI as a stand-alone entity (e.g. the ADI's ability to readily conduct its business would not be jeopardised should premises or other services provided by related entities become unavailable); - (b) be satisfied that any exposures generated are addressed by the ADI's policies and procedures on participating in group-wide operations;

-- (c) ensure dealings with other parties arising from participation in group operations are appropriately documented in written service agreements; - (d) ensure there is a clear documented obligation for a service provider to comply with a direction given by APRA in relation to the operations of the ADI; and - (e) ensure such operations are not likely to lead to confusion for customers about the respective roles and responsibilities of the ADI and the group member.
+- (c) ensure dealings with other parties arising from participation in group-wide operations are appropriately documented in written service agreements;5 - (d) facilitate APRA being able to obtain information required for the supervision of either the ADI or the group as a whole; - (e) ensure that there is a clear obligation under the written arrangements for a service provider to comply with a direction given by APRA in relation to the operations of the ADI; and - (f) ensure that such operations are not likely to lead to confusion for customers about the respective roles and responsibilities of the ADI and the group member. - 28.
+An ADI's participation in group operations must be approved by the Board.
+In approving such activities, the Board must: - (a) have regard to the risks presented to the ADI on a stand-alone basis as a result of its participation in such activities; and - (b) be satisfied that any exposures to related entities which might arise have been appropriately captured in measures of the ADI's exposures to its related entities.